VincNL/Arduino-LEGO_car/README - Installation guide.md

 Jumper Wires: Male-female, Male-male.
 Battaries (to power the arduino and the Motors) - about 9v.

-I used MIT App Inventor 2 to build the Android app.
+I used MIT App Inventor 2 to build the Android app - you can download, see how I built it and edit it here: ai2.appinventor.mit.edu/?galleryId=6008569739345920

-The app:
-ai2.appinventor.mit.edu/?galleryId=6008569739345920